New Changes to Pull Rate Limits Coming to the Docker Hub

 Why developers use Docker — a bit of history

 Today, Docker has been around for about 7 years, and as most of you will already know, it is incredibly easy to use, as you can simply install a Docker client and you are ready to run your container — no logins or subscriptions required.
 Yet this was only made possible by the generosity of Docker, Inc., who consistently provided us with complimentary container images which were free of any form of registration.
 Of course, until now, you could easily also register and even purchase additional services, but for the majority of development environments, free access would be more than sufficient, as you could simply select an official Docker image before downloading it from the Docker Hub.
 This was always particularly helpful for many startups and SMEs, who could benefit from reduced running costs in the development stages of their projects.

 But alas, 2020 is the year of crushed dreams and dashed expectations, and as always with these sorts of things, nothing in life is ever free.
-Unsurprisingly, therefore, as a new owner at Docker settles in, they have started to make changes to their business model and move closer towards monetisation.
+Unsurprisingly, therefore, as a new owner at Docker settles in, they have started making major changes to pull rate limits and move ever closer towards monetisation.

 The onus on us, therefore, is to adapt.